 Sometimes I have to ask clients for help too.
 I can’t always move the heavy furniture on my own, and at a little over five-foot-eight in height, I certainly can’t always reach everything I need!
 Our clients know our value and, so far as housekeeping goes, in many cases are almost entirely dependent on us.

 In the absence of a reliable cleaning personnel, the homeowners know the alternative.
 At best, they have to do all the cleaning themselves.
 At worst, no one cleans at all.
 Today’s client knows only too well just how much focus and physical effort it takes to maintain their home and they certainly appreciate what has been done for them.
 What could be better after a long, hard day at work to find the house clean, fresh, and tidy?
 As anyone who hires domestic help will tell you, it’s a process which can cost a lot of money, but as the saying goes, the quality remains when the price is long forgotten.

 Sadly, not all domestic workers are fully aware of the much deeper impact of their role.
 To quote one we interviewed:

 “I came into this simply because I needed a job.
 Then one of my clients told me that because of me, her weekends are now free for her to spend time with her young children.
 She said that I gave her the weekend back.
 I had no idea how important what I did for her was”.

-*Since this article was first written, it is with great sadness that we report of the death of Mr Caleb Williams.
-Mr Williams was a keen supporter of all that the DCA was set-up to do, and his help, advice, and time proved invaluable to the formation of our association.
+*Since this article was first written, it is with great sadness that we report of the deaths of Mr & Mrs Williams.
+The Williams were keen supporters of all that the DCA was set-up to do, and their help, advice, and time proved invaluable to the formation of our association.